Why a trade for Michael Bennett makes sense for Falcons

 INDIANAPOLIS -- Since the Seattle Seahawks have decided to make defensive lineman Michael Bennett available via trade, it wouldn't be a surprise to see the Atlanta Falcons investigate the asking price.

-If fact, it should be expected.
+In fact, it should be expected.

 Inquiring about such a deal makes sense, although the ideal scenario would be adding Bennett as a free agent if the Seahawks decide to release him.